Roger Shoals

 Roger Richard Shoals (December 13, 1938 – June 30, 2025) was an American professional football player who was an offensive tackle for nine seasons in the National Football League (NFL).
 He played college football for the Maryland Terrapins.

-After retiring from the NFL, Shoals went to work for Gould Paper Corporation where he became vice president of sales.
-He was at the time of his death 1/3 owner of a Cadillac-Buick-GMC dealership in Fleetwood, Pennsylvania, known as Kutztown Auto Company.
+After retiring from the NFL, Shoals worked for Gould Paper Corporation for 30 years where he became vice president of sales.
+He was later 1/3 owner of a Cadillac-Buick-GMC dealership in Fleetwood, Pennsylvania.

 Shoals died on June 30, 2025, at the age of 86.